As reported by the NYT Jan 29, 2014

 appears to be another Washington story of unintended consequences, and a

-warning, environmentalists say, of the rising costs of climate change.
+climate change.
 Most important, the bill may be a preview of the fights to come over who will pay those costs.

 The